CiMillan/Data-Science-setup/README.md

 pyenv install 3.8.12
 ```

-This command might take a while, this is perfectly normal.
-Don't hesitate to help other students seated next to you!
+This command might take a while.

 OK once this command is complete, we are going to tell the system to use this version of Python **by default**.
 This is done with: